 - Stir in pandan essence and mix.

 - Once well blended, grease each mold with oil.
-I sprayed a paper towel with olive oil and wiped each mold.
+Note: Spray a paper towel with olive oil and wipe each mold.

 - Add water in the steamer and place on the stove.
-Let water boil.
+Bring to a boil, then lower heat.

 - Place molds in the steamer and pour cassava mixture on each individual mold.
 About ¾ full per mold.